 The cast iron quickly reaches above the 480F- 550F temperature.
 That much temperature can easily damage the baking mat.

-The thin induction plates or magnet plates are the best options to protect your cooktop from getting ruined.
+The thin induction plates are the best option to protect your cooktop from getting ruined.

 As all of you know that this cookware hastily got rusted, so never use unseasoned cast iron on the induction stove.

 For sure, it will leave a rust spot on the surface area.

 High smoke point drying edible vegetable oils contain a higher amount of poly-saturated fats; these oils are most effective for seasoning.

 Why Cast Iron Cookware Have A Rough Surface?